Submissions

 https://www.jneurophilosophy.com/index.php/jnp/authorguideline

 • Article title.
 Article titles should be concise and informative.
-Please avoid abbreviations and formulae, where possible, unless they are established and widely understood, e.g., DNA).
+Please avoid abbreviations and formulae, where possible, unless they are established and widely understood, e.g., DNA.

 • Author names.
 Provide the given name(s) and family name(s) of each author.
 The order of authors should match the order in the submission system.
 Carefully check that all names are accurately spelled.

 • Affiliations.
 Add affiliation addresses, referring to where the work was carried out, below the author names.
-Indicate affiliations using a lower-case superscript letter immediately after the author's name and in front of the corresponding address.

 Author Guidelines